Video-Miner/Releases/Readme_Linux.md

 ```
 #  MANUALLY SELECTING A GPU

-If you would like to allocate a specific GPU to Video Miner, you can do so by adding another flag to the transcoder config.
+If you would like to allocate a specific GPU to Video Miner without having to re-run the install script, you can do so by adding another flag to the transcoder config.

 1. Edit ```videominer.service```:
 ```